-The penny whistle (or tin whistle) is a six-holed, metal or sometimes wooden wind instrument played in traditional folk music across the British Isles and Ireland.
+The penny whistle (or tin whistle) is a six-holed, metal or sometimes wooden wind instrument played in traditional folk music across Ireland, Britain and beyond.
 It is most commonly found in the key of D, which will be used in this class.

 The penny whistle is part of a wider family of similar instruments found and played in many cultures around the world which includes the recorder, tabor, txistu (from the Basque region) and Native American flute.
 It is easy to grasp the basics of this instrument, although it can be played by skilled musicians in complex and virtuoso ways.

 Students will have some previous experience of playing the penny whistle.

 This course will be led by performer, educator and composer Jacquelyn Hynes.

 The next academic year will run from September 2018 - April 2019